 Gluten-Free Lemon Pepper Fry Coating Mix

-If you’ve never been to a Friday Night Fish Fry in Wisconsin you don’t know what you’ve been missing.
-What you may not know is that it isn’t just about the food…
+Suppose you’ve never been to a Friday Night Fish Fry in Wisconsin.
+In that case, you don’t know what you’ve been missing.
+You may not know that it isn’t just about the food…

 Typically found at supper clubs dotted alongside the country roads outside the edge of small towns scattered throughout the Holyland and around the state, Wisconsin Fish Frys are one of the Midwest life sorts of things that make this state so unique.
 If you’ve never experienced a supper club fish fry, there are a few things you need to know about it other than you should arrive early to avoid the long wait if you’re hungry.

 But arriving early isn’t what the evening is about.
 If you want to do the “Supper Club Experience” in true Wisconsin fashion, you’ll want to make a night of it.

 For anyone who doesn’t know what a Friday Night Fish Fry is, it’s a decades-old supper club tradition filled with old-fashioned hospitality, slow-paced dining, and food cooked from scratch at family-run restaurants called Supper Clubs.

 GET RECIPES • RESOURCES • +eNEWS UPDATES & MORE STRAIGHT TO YOUR INBOX !

 Simple and delicious gluten-free recipes, family-friendly meal ideas, healthy cooking, encouragement, and easy-to-implement lifestyle strategies to live fully nourished… Only from GfreeDeliciously!

 We Wisconsinites and Midwestern foodies “in the know” love our supper clubs and the “Supper Club Experience.”
 If you’re unfamiliar with the dining concept, it’s based upon a bygone era where the journey is going out to dinner in an entire evening experience.